aminaeldj/Octodet-/README.md

 ## Tetragon Installation
 Tetragon is an open-source project that uses eBPF to perform security observability and enforcement for a container runtime.
-Tetragon can filter and observe events and ap- ply policies in real time without sending events to an agent running outside the kernel.
+Tetragon can filter and observe events and apply policies in real time without sending events to an agent running outside the kernel.
-Tetragon can address numerous security and observability use cases such as syscall trac- ing, policy auditing, threat detection, forensics, and compliance.
-To install and configure Tetragon on our Linux system, we need to follow these steps:
+Tetragon can address numerous security and observability use cases such as syscall tracing, policy auditing, threat detection, forensics, and compliance.
+To install and configure
+Tetragon on our Linux system, we need to follow these steps:

 1. To install Tetragon, run the following commands: